Livion-OY/debug-std/README.md

 # debug-std
-Tiny helper to npm debug module, that makes writing to **stdout** and **stderr** simpler.
+Tiny wrapper for npm [debug](https://www.npmjs.com/package/debug) module, that makes writing to **stdout** and **stderr** simpler.
+We are using it in Kubernetes.
+It should be useful with systemctl also.

 ## Usage

 Very similar to [debug](https://www.npmjs.com/package/debug)

+Differences:
-Instead if single debug function, it is separated to debugErr and debugOut functions.
-DebugErr writes output to stderr and debugOut writes to stdout.
+* Instead if single debug function, it is separated to err and out functions.
+Err writes output to stderr and out writes to stdout.
+* Doesn't use timestamps as prefixes, since they are added automatically.

-Example:
+## Example:

 ```
 process.env.DEBUG = 'app:*';